South Cornwall · PL23

 Architectural Design & Planning in Fowey

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Fowey, that work is shaped by the place itself — Fowey is a deep-water harbour town on the river of the same name, with a literary heritage tied to Daphne du Maurier and one of Cornwall's strongest period property markets, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian villas.
+A Fowey brief starts on the street, not the screen — Fowey is a deep-water harbour town on the river of the same name, with a literary heritage tied to Daphne du Maurier and one of Cornwall's strongest period property markets, with a building stock that leans toward Victorian villas and modern conversions of warehouses and lofts.

 - Conservation Area